 So What Do The Canadian Pacific Railway Insider Transactions Indicate?

-The insider sales have outweighed the insider buying, at Canadian Pacific Railway, in the last three months.
-Despite some insider buying, the longer term picture doesn’t make us feel much more positive.
-When you consider that most companies have higher levels of insider ownership, we’re a little wary.
-As the saying goes, only fools rush in.
+Insiders sold Canadian Pacific Railway shares recently, but they didn't buy any.
+Despite some insider buying, the longer term picture doesn't make us feel much more positive.
+But it is good to see that Canadian Pacific Railway is growing earnings.
+When you combine this with the relatively low insider ownership, we are very cautious about the stock.
+We'd certainly think twice before buying!
 If you are like me, you may want to think about whether this company will grow or shrink.
 Luckily, you can check this free report showing analyst forecasts for its future.

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies.